 Several years ago, I was in the midst of opening up various legal recruiting offices around the United States.
 In my sheer enthusiasm for the business, I would bring new recruiters from around the country to Los Angeles and have them live with me for several months while training them in my method of recruiting.
 The new recruiters would sit in my office and I would observe them recruiting and critique their performance.
 I would have dinner with them each night and discuss recruiting as well.

-While I am not good at a lot of things, I do believe I am good at recruiting.
+While I am not good at a lot of things, I believe I am good at recruiting.
 I love the business and have a natural talent for it.
-That is one reason why I took the practice of recruiting and the training involved so seriously.
+That is one reason I took the practice of recruiting and the training involved so seriously.
 Some recruiters lived with my wife and me for up to four months while being trained.

 Recruiters would generally start the job with all sorts of questions about fundamentals.

 I would happily share and teach all of this information; however, in the weeks and months that I would train each new recruiter, I really was never all that concerned with fundamentals.
 For example, I knew that the recruiters would learn about various law firms in due course.
 I knew that I could teach them how to present candidates to law firms most effectively.

 What I was most concerned with was something far deeper and more significant.
 There was one thing that I knew would either make or break these recruiters and determine whether they succeeded.
 By the time each recruiter was done being trained, I knew and could tell many, many things.
 I knew if they would succeed at the job.
 I knew if they would last at the job.
 What I knew all came down to one thing:

 Whether the person believed the job was about them – or was about others.
 The more the recruiter truly believed the job was about others, the better they did.